FAccTRec/fatrec2017/src/pages/program.md

 - **Fair Algorithms**

     1. _Academic performance prediction in a gender-imbalanced environment_.
 Piotr Sapiezynski, Valentin Kassarnig, Christo Wilson, Sune Lehmann, and Alan Mislove.
-    2. _Consideration on Recommendation Independence for a Finding-Good-Items Task_.
+    2. _Consideration on Recommendation Independence for a Find-Good-Items Task_.
 Toshihiro Kamishima and Shotaro Akaho.

 ## Coffee (3:30–4 PM)